highlevelbits/blog/content/2016/02/ackrc.md

 This is also a disadvantage at times.

 Then some years ago I worked with a guy that introduced a series of grep tools to me.
-The final one was `ack` and I have stucked with it sincme then.
+The final one was `ack` and I have stucked with it since then.
 It got good defaults for what you may want to ignore and also gives a nice colorized output.
 I haven't really tried to tweak it until the other day when I got disturbed by the appearance of content in the `coverage` folder of a ruby side project I am working on.
 It is easy to add the `--ignore-directory` flag on the command line but not so convenient the second time around.
 In comes the `.ackrc` file where you can put custom settings.
 You can have one in your home